10 Tips to Ace Your VIPKid Interview & Demo Lesson

 You need to get used to seeing yourself on camera and become familiar with how to point the right direction.
 Remember, pointing left is right and right is left.
 (Don’t worry, I still forget sometimes.)

 This takes a little bit of practice before you become comfortable with it.
-So, take the necessary time BEFORE your VIPKid interview and mock class to ensure that you’re prepared.
+So, take the necessary time BEFORE your VIPKid interview, VIPKid demo lesson, and mock class to ensure that you’re prepared.

 3. Make Corrections

-VIPKid parents are paying a lot of money for native English speakers to work one-on-one with their child.
-So, this means they want you to correct the mistakes their children are making.
+VIPKid parents pay a lot of money for native English speakers to work one-on-one with their children, and they expect teachers to point out incorrect pronunciation!

 4. Be Encouraging